 Received 501(c)3 status in 2007.
 In 2013 was invited to participate in a Disabilities Roundtable at the United States Embassy in Managua, Nicaragua.
 Annual budget ~\$5-30K.

-Impact (selected): The pilot secondary school interpreting program we initiated is now self-sustaining; the three educational interpreters we trained in 2012 are now supported by the Nicaraguan Ministry of Education.
+Impact (selected): The pilot secondary school interpreting program we initiated is now self-sustaining; the three educational interpreters trained by Manos Unidas in 2012 are now financially supported by the Nicaraguan Ministry of Education.

-MEDIA APPEARANCES
+MEDIA APPEARANCES (selected)